johnnovak/gridmonger-site/source/advanced-editing.rst

     The destination cell is automatically set to the other teleport type.

 Stairs
     The link source can be either a downward or an upward stairs cell.
-The program will automatically adjust the direction of the stairs based on level elevation.
+The the direction of the stairs will be automatically adjusted based on the elevations of the involved levels.

 Doors
     The link source can be either an entrace or an exit door.
 The destination